ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

-  2. Notwithstanding the provisions of any statute or any franchise held by a gas corporation, the commission shall have power, upon the  finding that CONTINUED GAS SERVICE IS NOT CONSISTENT WITH THE ACHIEVEMENT OF THE CLIMATE  JUSTICE AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW, OR THAT there exists such a shor- tage of gas in any area in the state, that the gas corporation supplying such area is unable and will be unable to secure or  produce  sufficient gas  to  meet  the  reasonable  needs of its customers and of persons or corporations applying for new or additional gas service, to require such corporation to immediately discontinue the supplying  of  gas  to  addi- tional  customers  or of supplying additional service to present custom- ers, for such purpose or purposes as may be designated  by  the  commis- sion,  or  to  customers  using  gas  for  a  purpose  prohibited by the commission pursuant to this act, and that  upon  the  finding  that  the supply  of  gas  available  is  and  will  be insufficient to supply the demands of all consumers receiving service, to require such  gas  corpo- ration  to  curtail  or  discontinue  service  to  any or all classes of customers of such gas corporation.
+  2. Notwithstanding the provisions of any statute or any franchise held by a gas corporation, the commission shall have power, upon the  finding that CONTINUED GAS SERVICE IS NOT CONSISTENT WITH THE ACHIEVEMENT OF THE CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND FUNCTION AS MAY ARISE FROM TIME TO TIME, OR THAT  there  exists  such  a shortage  of  gas  in  any  area  in the state, that the gas corporation supplying such area is unable and will be unable to  secure  or  produce sufficient  gas  to  meet  the  reasonable needs of its customers and of persons or corporations applying for new or additional gas  service,  to require such corporation to immediately discontinue the supplying of gas
+ S. 2016--A  10

+ to  additional  customers  or of supplying additional service to present customers, for such purpose or purposes as  may  be  designated  by  the commission,  or  to  customers using gas for a purpose prohibited by the commission  pursuant  to  this  act,  and that upon the finding that the supply of gas available is  and  will  be  insufficient  to  supply  the demands  of  all consumers receiving service, to require such gas corpo- ration to curtail or discontinue  service  to  any  or  all  classes  of customers  of  such  gas  corporation.
 In  imposing such a direction or requirement, the commission shall give consideration first  to  existing domestic  uses  and  uses  deemed  to  be necessary by the commission to protect public health and safety and to avoid undue hardship [and  shall be  limited  to the period of the emergency provided that the gas corpo- ration affected shall make such restriction,  curtailing  or  discontin- uance  applicable  to  all customers or applicants for service in a like class.
 If the commission determines that good cause exists for supplying service to additional customers or for supplying additional  service  to some  existing  customers, notwithstanding the curtailment or discontin- uance of service to other existing customers, it shall,  to  the  extent feasible, allocate gas with equal priority to new or additional domestic uses  of  gas  and  commercial or industrial processes which require gas because there is no practical substitute for it in  such  proportion  as the  commission  determines to be reasonable.
 Provided that the commis- sion shall be permitted, after public hearing, to authorize any  natural gas  produced  from  lands  under the waters of Lake Erie to be used for process or feedstock requirements].
 The  commission  is  authorized  to adopt such rules, regulations and orders as are necessary or appropriate to carry out these delegated powers.
-  3. In carrying out the delegated powers provided for in this  section, the commission shall, to the extent practicable, determine and establish
+  3. In carrying out the delegated powers provided for in this section, the commission shall, to the extent practicable, determine and establish gas conservation measures or standards, INCLUDING ENERGY EFFICIENT ELEC- TRIFICATION OF GAS END USES.
- S. 2016  10

- gas conservation measures or standards, INCLUDING ENERGY EFFICIENT ELEC- TRIFICATION  OF GAS END USES.
 The commission may require compliance  with such measures or standards as a condition of receiving service.
   4. THE COMMISSION SHALL DETERMINE CONDITIONS UNDER WHICH NEW OR ADDI- TIONAL GAS SERVICE IS WARRANTED NOTWITHSTANDING  THE  NEED  TO  CONSERVE RESOURCES  FOR  SERVICE  TO EXISTING GAS CUSTOMERS.
-SUCH DETERMINATION SHALL BE CONSISTENT WITH THE ACHIEVEMENT  OF  THE  CLIMATE  JUSTICE  AND EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION  LAW,  AND MAY TAKE INTO ACCOUNT FACTORS INCLUDING ECONOMIC DEVELOPMENT, IMPACTS ON NEW AND EXISTING CUSTOMERS INCLUDING LOW-TO-MOD- ERATE INCOME CUSTOMERS, IMPACTS ON SYSTEM SAFETY  AND  ADEQUACY,  EQUITY TOWARD  EXISTING CUSTOMERS WITH LIMITED CONVERSION ALTERNATIVES, AND THE FEASIBILITY OF NEIGHBORHOOD-SCALE ALTERNATIVES TO USAGE  OF  FUELS  WITH HIGH  LIFE-CYCLE GREENHOUSE GAS EMISSIONS AND ON-SITE CO-POLLUTANT EMIS- SIONS, INCLUDING THERMAL ENERGY NETWORKS.
+SUCH DETERMINATION SHALL BE CONSISTENT WITH THE ACHIEVEMENT  OF  THE  CLIMATE  JUSTICE  AND EMISSION  REDUCTION  MANDATES  IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND  FUNCTION  AS  MAY ARISE  FROM  TIME  TO  TIME, AND MAY TAKE INTO ACCOUNT FACTORS INCLUDING ECONOMIC DEVELOPMENT, IMPACTS ON NEW AND  EXISTING  CUSTOMERS  INCLUDING LOW-TO-MODERATE INCOME CUSTOMERS, IMPACTS ON SYSTEM SAFETY AND ADEQUACY, EQUITY  TOWARD  EXISTING CUSTOMERS WITH LIMITED CONVERSION ALTERNATIVES, AND THE FEASIBILITY OF NEIGHBORHOOD-SCALE ALTERNATIVES TO USAGE OF FUELS WITH HIGH LIFE-CYCLE GREENHOUSE GAS EMISSIONS AND  ON-SITE  CO-POLLUTANT EMISSIONS, INCLUDING THERMAL ENERGY NETWORKS.
   5. THE  COMMISSION  SHALL  REQUIRE  GAS  AND/OR ELECTRIC UTILITIES TO PROVIDE COORDINATION ASSISTANCE AND FINANCIAL ASSISTANCE, IN SUCH  FORMS AS  THE  COMMISSION  DEEMS REASONABLY REQUIRED TO IMPLEMENT STATE ENERGY POLICY, TO IDENTIFY AND ADOPT ALTERNATIVES WHERE APPLICATIONS FOR NEW OR ADDITIONAL GAS SERVICE ARE DENIED AND ENCOURAGE NEIGHBORHOOD-SCALE TRAN- SITIONS.
-  § 10.
+  § 11.
 Section 66-b of the public service law is REPEALED.
-  §  11.
-The public service law is amended by adding a new section 66-u to read as follows:
+  § 12.
+The public service law is amended by adding a new  section  66-w to read as follows:
+  §  66-W.  EXPANSION  OF  GAS  DISTRIBUTION  INFRASTRUCTURE.
+EXCEPT AS PROVIDED IN THIS SECTION, AND NOTWITHSTANDING  ANY  OTHER  PROVISION  OF
+ S. 2016--A  11

-  § 66-U.  EXPANSION  OF  GAS  DISTRIBUTION  INFRASTRUCTURE.
-EXCEPT  AS PROVIDED  IN  THIS  SECTION,  AND NOTWITHSTANDING ANY OTHER PROVISION OF THIS CHAPTER, AFTER DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR,  NO GAS  CORPORATION  SHALL  COMMENCE  CONSTRUCTION  OF NEW GAS DISTRIBUTION INFRASTRUCTURE THE RESULT  OF WHICH WOULD BE TO EXPAND THE  AVAILABILITY OF  SERVICE  INTO  GEOGRAPHIC  AREAS WHERE GAS SERVICE WAS NOT AVAILABLE PRIOR TO THAT DATE AS DEFINED BY THE APPLICABLE UTILITY'S CERTIFICATE OF PUBLIC CONVENIENCE AND NECESSITY APPROVED BY THE COMMISSION.
+ THIS  CHAPTER, AFTER DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR, NO GAS CORPORATION SHALL COMMENCE  CONSTRUCTION  OF  NEW  GAS  DISTRIBUTION INFRASTRUCTURE  THE RESULT  OF WHICH WOULD BE TO EXPAND THE AVAILABILITY OF  SERVICE  INTO  GEOGRAPHIC  AREAS WHERE GAS SERVICE WAS NOT AVAILABLE PRIOR TO THAT DATE AS DEFINED BY THE APPLICABLE UTILITY'S CERTIFICATE OF PUBLIC CONVENIENCE AND NECESSITY APPROVED BY THE COMMISSION.
 NO  SUCH